MenxLi/lfss/Readme.md

 You can refer to `frontend` as an application example, `lfss/api/connector.py` for more APIs.

-By default, the service exposes all files to the public for `GET` requests, but file-listing is restricted to the user's own files.
-Please refer to [docs/Permission.md](./docs/permission.md) for more details on the permission system.

-More can be found in the [docs](./docs) directory.
+More information can be found in the [documentation](https://menxli.github.io/lfss/).